 Self-Driving, Fully Autonomous Shuttle The future of Transport

-“Autonomous shuttles are starting to show their worth as a means to improve connections particularly for first-mile, last mile connections.”
+Kathy Lazanas, of Transdev, said that self-driving shuttles are no longer a fantasy and are ready to be adopted in cities today.
+"Autonomous shuttles are starting to show their worth as a means to improve connections, particularly for first-mile, last-mile connections," Lazanas said.

 Simon Pearce, of EasyMile, added that the demonstrations highlighted the impressive capabilities and safety features of the EZ10 and the benefits of self-driving technology more broadly.
 "The EZ10 will change the way people move around their communities, allowing more people to enjoy life simplified by the fact that they can now get where they are going, safer, quicker and easier than ever before," Pearce said.